jayway/ServiceFabric-Lab/README.md

 Implementation of `IReliableState` are sometimes referred to as "reliable state providers" and their lifecycles are managed by `IStateManager`.

-## Scenarios
+# Exploratory lab scenarios

-1. Data computation using reliable services.
+1. Implement RPS (Rock, Paper, Scissors) using Reliable Services.
-2. Rock, Paper, Scissors using reliable actors.
+2. Implement RPS (Rock, Paper, Scissors) using Reliable Actors.

 ## Prerequisites